Invercargill - Awarua 66kV Line Upgrade Project

 PowerNet recognises that some residents will now have either a new power pole and line going down the side of the road, or a replacement pole that is higher than existing poles.
 The new poles are 21 metres high, but when installed along the route, they will vary in height (from 16 to 21 metres, dependant on the terrain).

 We know that this new upgrade will result in visual amenity changes in the area.
 PowerNet has held a customer meeting with some of the affected residents (predominantly those who live in proximity to the new line route that uses the road reserve between Findlay Road and Awarua) to listen to their feedback, provide our rationale for the upgrade, and outline the line-build plans.
 We acknowledge these customers have homes and lifestyle blocks that adjoin the road reserve and would prefer the line was not built in this area.
 We are committed to working with these customers and have offered to meet with residents at their property to address their feedback around avoiding issues such as blind spots when exiting driveways.
-PowerNet will liaise with these residents and can make adjustments to exact pole locations to accommodate this.
+PowerNet will liaise with these residents and can make minor adjustments to exact pole locations to accommodate this.

 We are committed to continued engagement and urge customers to get in touch if they would like any further information.
 In addition, we will continue to liaise with customers throughout the project and be available for any questions residents may have along the way.